 Process Adjustment: Operational changes like load, speed, or usage mode alterations impact the vibration pattern.
 The AI learns this new behavior as the new "normal" operation.

-AI Retraining via the Status Tab
+AI Retraining via the Assets Tab

 You can directly select the asset for which AI will be retrained.
 Follow the steps below:

-Go to the "Status" tab.
+Go to the "Assets" tab.

 Select the asset.